Oatmeal Cake

 Can’t see why not.
 Try it!

-This cake looks so delicious.
+This cake is so delicious.
 I love reading the comments and seeing how people have been making this cake for years.
-Look like I’m going to need to get on board!
-I can’t wait.
 Thanks so much for sharing this recipe!

 Has anyone ever used condensed milk?